Home / Blog / Tab Organizer Extensions

 Pro tip

-You can combine extensions for different purposes.
+You can combine extensions for different jobs.
 For example, use TabGroup Vault to save your tab groups and Tab Manager Plus to search through open tabs.
 Extensions that serve different functions rarely conflict with each other.

 Our recommendation